Fully Subsidised Scheme

 led by Dani Faraji

-The fully subsidised scheme is supported, in part, with funding from the Rātā Foundation.
+The fully subsidised scheme is supported with funding from the Rātā Foundation.

 Their support in equitably lowering barriers and making fine art and visual storytelling accessible for everyone is gratefully acknowledged.